 As it turns out, the most important iPhone camera features are completely hidden from regular iPhone users.
 That's why we created this free video revealing 7 hidden iPhone camera features that every photographer should use.
 Click here to watch this video.

 The native Camera app now includes a self-timer.
 This enables you to set a 3 second or 10 second delay when taking photos.

-This is great for when you want to be in the photo yourself, or if you’re taking photos in low light on a tripod where pressing the shutter button is likely to introduce camera shake.
+This is great for when you want to be in the photo yourself.
+It’s also useful if you’re taking photos in low light with an iPhone tripod where pressing the shutter button might introduce camera shake.

 In the Camera app, tap the self-timer button (clock icon) on the left of the screen, then set the delay to either 3 seconds or 10 seconds.

 Compose your shot, then tap the shutter button.
 A numbered countdown will begin on the screen, and the flash on the back of the phone will flash continuously to indicate that the timer is counting down.